daggerbyte/minecraft-creator/creator/Commands/commands/playsound.md

 - `position: x y z`: position
 Optional. `Vector` [x y z] of the position sounds originate from.
 - `sound`: string
 Required.
 A `string` that defines the sound.
-Should be defined in `sound.definitions.josn`.
+Should be defined in `sound_definitions.josn`.
 - `volume`: float
 Optional.
 A `float` that specifies the volume.
 Between 0.0 and 1.0.
 Below 1.0 diminishes the sound.
 0 is inaudible.
 Default: `1.0`.